 \subsection{Processing Steps}

 The simulated data requires no additional preprocessing.
 The preprocessing of the real SAR data and the DEM is performed using the GAMMA Remote Sensing software.
-First, a reference scene is geocoded using simulated SAR images, as described in \cite{frey2013dem,wegmullerautomated}.
-Then, the SwissALTI3D orthometric DEM heights above the geoid are converted to ellipsoidal heights using the geoid undulation provided by the Swiss Federal Office of Topography (\textcopyright~swisstopo, \url{https://www.swisstopo.admin.ch/en/geoid-en}) and are subsequently mapped into SAR geometry using the lookup table obtained in the previous geocoding step.
-The SLCs are then cropped and coregistered to the reference SLC.
-Next, we subtract from the phases of all SLCs the reference SLC phase and the corresponding simulated topographic interferometric phase, which is simulated using the DEM and the precise orbit state vector information.
-This is done to remove high-frequency fringes that would otherwise impede coherence estimation.
+First, a reference scene is geocoded using simulated SAR images, following~\cite{frey2013dem,wegmullerautomated}.
+Next, the SwissALTI3D orthometric DEM heights (above the geoid) are converted to ellipsoidal heights using the geoid undulation provided by the Swiss Federal Office of Topography (\textcopyright~swisstopo).\footnote{\url{https://www.swisstopo.admin.ch/en/geoid-en}} The DEM is then mapped into SAR geometry using the lookup table obtained in the geocoding step.
+The SLCs are subsequently cropped and coregistered to the reference SLC.
+Next, we subtract from the phases of all SLCs the reference SLC phase and the corresponding simulated topographic interferometric phase, computed from the DEM and precise orbit state vectors.
+This reduces high-frequency fringes that would otherwise impede coherence estimation.
 Forming these quasi-interferograms in advance is equivalent to first computing the sample coherence matrix from the SLCs and then simulating and subtracting the topographic phase for each of its entries.
 The former is, however, considerably faster, since it requires only $N - 1$ simulated phases.